pharaox/travelers/README.md

 Imprisoned rulers traveling to their jailor's capital are assigned a "prison guard" travel leader, can't add travel options, and other characters may not join their entourages.
 They also don't get any vanilla travel events, but may still be affected by the danger events mentioned above.

-Traveling prisoners are moved to a special prison type and can't be interacted with (ransomed, executed, etc.) (can be disabled via a game rule).
+Traveling prisoners are moved to a special prison type and can't be interacted with (ransomed, executed, etc.), unless you are at the same location (can be disabled via a game rule).
 They may try to escape while traveling via a special event, and may also get freed if their escorting character moves to a location containing a hostile army.
 As a player, you can try to free prisoners captured by an enemy by putting one of your armies on their path.

 Finally, this mod also adds 3 new interactions: